PortfoliU-Project/PortfoliU-Project/Resources/Tutorials/CodePen_Tutorial.md

 ### 4. Pick a template for your website

 There are many templates to choose from for your website.
 You can find your template in the GitHub repository, on "Find a Free and Open-Source Portfolio Template" .
 There are two folders with templates.
-There is simple themes and complex themes.
+There are simple themes and complex themes.
 For this tutorial we will pick the template "Clean-Minimal".

-This can be found in Templats > Simple Themes > Clean-Minimal.
+This can be found in Templates > Simple Themes > Clean-Minimal.

 ![TEST](https://user-images.githubusercontent.com/98966846/162860561-57fc84ac-8332-417b-b935-53d973c259c9.jpg)